trstlabs/intento/docs/docs/intents/TriggerPortal.md

 ---
 sidebar_position: 3
-title: Using TriggerPortal
+title: Interacting with TriggerPortal
-pagination_label: How to set actions using TriggerPortal
+pagination_label: How to set and manage actions using TriggerPortal
 ---

 TriggerPortal is a powerful dApp designed for developers, and integrators, offering an advanced solution for setting, viewing and updating intent-based actions with robust conditions, comparisons, and feedback loops.
 It streamlines automation, allowing users to define sophisticated workflows for various interactions.